top of page

 5. They Build Your Capacity, Not Dependency

-An effective consultant empowers your team — whether you’re a one-person business or a growing org.
+An effective consultant educates and empowers you and your team.
 They share knowledge, build infrastructure, and leave you stronger than when they arrived.

-Their legacy is long-term, sustainable ystems that keep running long after they’ve gone.
+Their legacy is long-term, sustainable systems that keep running long after they’ve gone.

 A good comms person isn't content with waiting and watching.
 They're hands-on and proactive.